 - No grocery stores in poor communities

 Human Impact Partners challenges the inequities that harm the health of our communities.

-Through training, technical assistance and research, we help organizations and public agencies who work with low-income communities and communities of color understand the effects of current or proposed projects and policies on community health.
+Through research, advocacy, and capacity building, we help organizations and public agencies who work with low-income communities and communities of color understand the effects of current or proposed projects and policies on community health.
 And we help them use this information to take action.

 HIP is one of the few organizations in the U.S. conducting health-based analyses with an explicit focus on uncovering and then addressing the policies and practices that make communities less healthy and create health inequities.

 Our ultimate goal: transform the policies and places people need to live healthy lives.

 Human Impact Partners envisions a world where all communities have optimal health and where the resources for health are equitably shared across race, class, gender, immigration status, geography, and other attributes.
 In that vision: